PriyaDevNow/The-Diabeater/README.md

 ### **Imagery**

-- I have used different types of imagery so as to remain authentic about the website.
-I have used:
+- I have used minimal imagery so as not to visually overload the user and focused mainly on modern universally known icons:
-  *	Historic photos from books and archives
-  * Historic maps - some of which have been made dynamic with modern technology which helped me get a snapshot of the precise area covered in the website
-  * Modern photos from the marketing brochure for the Cobalt building which was published in 1995
-  * Publicly available photos of apartment interiors from estate agent websites marketing apartments available for sale and rent at the Cobalt Building
-  *	Royalty free stock images
+  *	3 royalty free images
-  * Bootstrap icons
+  * Fontawesome icons
 - I have attributed the sources of the images used in the [Credits](#credits) section of this README doc.

 ---